Using GPS watches for orienteering

 How to Analyse a GPX File

 The biggest benefit of combining GPS watches with orienteering is the ability to see where you were after the race.
 This is normally done using the website route gadget.
 It allows you to compare your route and pace with other orienteers who also upload.
 You can replay the race to see where you gained and lost time and see the mistakes common to competitors.
-Download your GPX file, then follow the route gadget instructions on eventor.
+Download your GPX file, then follow the route gadget instructions on Eventor.
 Routegadget automatically places your route on the map, but you can manually adjust it if there are errors.

 The other option is the program QuickRoute.
 This allows a user to overlay their GPS route onto the pdf of the map.
 This is useful for training, or where the organiser has not set up the routegadget for the event.
 Once you have your map file (as a pdf or image) and your GPX file (explained above), open Quickroute and create a new document.